How I Started My Evergreen Garden

 ‘Butterball’ led me down the path of globe-shaped dwarf conifers, and before long I had acquired Chamaecyparis pisifera 'Spaan’s Cannonball’, ‘Cream Ball’, and ‘Silver Lode’.
 These three ball-shaped conifers make a quirky group which tickles me every time I pass by it.

-“Threadleaf”, or Sawara cypress, is less costly than most dwarf conifers, so I’m more likely to spring for it impulsively.
+“Threadleaf”, or Sawara false-cypress, is less costly than most dwarf conifers, so I’m more likely to spring for it impulsively.
 Since the first three were so affordable I splurged on a larger Thuja occidentalis ‘Linesville’, aka ‘Mr. Bowling Ball’.
 I admit that like ‘Louie’, it might have been its name which grabbed me.

 Final Thoughts on Gardening with Evergreens